bella-jy/mmEMP/README.md

   ```
   The obtained dense point clouds will be saved in the `mmEMP/result` path.
 ### 4. Point cloud refinement
-* Place dense point clouds, vinsout, and infra1out into the `radar_pose/preprocess` folder and perform data preprocess
+* Place dense point clouds, vinsout, and infra1out (in dataset) into the `radar_pose/preprocess` folder and perform data preprocess
   ```
   cd mmEMP/radar_pose
   python preprocess/preprocess_vod.py --root_dir $ROOT_DIR$ --save_dir $SAVE_DIR$
   ```
   where `$ROOT_DIR$` is the path of your dataset.
 The final scene flow samples will be saved under the `$SAVE_DIR$/flow_smp/`.
-* Train a point cloud pose estimation network by
+* Train the point cloud pose estimation model by
   ```
   cd mmEMP/radar_pose
   python main.py --dataset_path $SAVE_DIR$ --exp_name $EXP_NAME$ --model cmflow